MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Complete Big-Block Alternatives article draft** as the next priority.
+1. **Complete Big-Block Alternatives draft** as the current priority.

-2. **Begin planning for "10 Rare Muscle Cars" article** (highest priority of new articles).
+2. **Finalize image selection** for all articles.

 3. **Establish publishing workflow** including final locations for articles and images.

-4. **Develop standardized image collection workflow** for all articles.
+4. **Begin planning for additional articles** from the list of newly identified topics.

 ### Next Actions

-1. Begin drafting the Big-Block Alternatives article
+1. Begin drafting the Big-Block Alternatives article using completed research and outline
-2. Collect images for Big-Block Alternatives article
+2. Finalize image collection for Mercury Cyclone and Hellcat articles
 3. Establish publishing workflow and hosting platform for completed articles
-4. Begin planning for "10 Rare Muscle Cars" article
+4. Review new article opportunities and prioritize next batch

 ### Active Tasks (March 26, 2025)
 - Completed Mercury Cyclone article (ahead of schedule)
 - Completed Hellcat comparison article (ahead of schedule)
-- Completed Big-Block Alternatives research, analysis, external links collection, and outline
+- Completed Big-Block Alternatives article research, analysis, outline, and link collection
 - Remaining tasks to address:
   1. Draft Big-Block Alternatives article
-  2. Collect multimedia for Big-Block Alternatives article
+  2. Finalize multimedia for all articles
   3. Establish publishing platform and workflow
-  4. Begin planning for next article

 ### Conclusion

-The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule.
-The Big-Block Alternatives article is now 40% complete with all foundational work finished.
+The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule and significant progress on the Big-Block Alternatives article.
+The comprehensive research and detailed articles provide strong, SEO-optimized content that significantly outperforms competitor articles.
 The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.